Examples of artificial intelligence adoption across industries

 7. Abrupt automation can lead to technological inequality.

-8. Teachers must be trained to work with AI platforms.
+8. Teachers need to be trained to work with AI platforms.

 Energy

 1. The energy sector uses AI to improve reliability and resilience.
-AES applies H2O.ai for predictive maintenance of wind turbines and analysis of smart-meter data.
+AES uses H2O.ai for predictive maintenance of wind turbines and analysis of smart meter data.

 2. The company saved $1 million a year, reduced outages by 10% and solved 85 operational tasks over two years.
 Google trained neural networks to forecast wind farm output.